ONEARMY/community-platform/CONTRIBUTING.md

 Test Writing Guidelines:

+- Unit Tests are useful for code that has logic, it could be a frontend component or a server-side function.
+- E2E tests are useful for full feature tests, which require database interaction.
 - Focus on testing significant aspects and edge cases, not for the sake of coverage.
 - Adhere to the testing conventions and styles established in the project.
 - If your changes affect existing functionality, update the corresponding tests to reflect the new behaviour.